Julia is a former news editor for Portland Monthly.

 COVID Cases Are Rising Again in Oregon.
 OHA’s Doctors Say You Shouldn’t Panic.

-COVID-19 cases are going up, thanks to the very transmissible omicron subvariant BA2—but the health care system is in better shape this time around.
+Thanks to vaccinations, natural immunity, and therapeutics, the health care system is in better shape this time around.

 04/20/2022 By Julia Silverman